 Due to the recent decrease in COVID-19 cases and hospitalizations this protocol has been updated to allow restaurants and other food facilities to provide food and beverage service via outdoor dining in addition to delivery, drive thru, and carry out service, or, in the case of wineries, to offer outdoor wine tastings with modifications.
+Restaurants only are additionally permitted to reopen for indoor dining at 25% occupancy or 100 people, whichever is less.
+Occupancy is based on applicable Building or Fire Codes.
+The Los Angeles County Department of Public Health encourages restaurants to continue to prioritize outdoor dining, pickup, and delivery services for the safety of workers and patrons as these present lower risks of COVID-19 transmission when compared to indoor dining.

 In addition to the conditions imposed on restaurants, breweries and wineries by the State Public Health Officer, restaurants, breweries, and wineries must also be in compliance with these safety and infection control protocols.

 COVID-19 is mostly spread when people are physically near a person with COVID-19 or have direct contact with that person.
 When people with COVID-19 cough, sneeze, sing, talk, or breathe, they produce respiratory droplets.
-And, according to the Centers for Disease Control and Prevention, the risk of COVID-19 spread increases in a restaurant setting, as described below, as individuals remove their face coverings while eating and drinking and there is increased interaction with those who do not live in the same household.
+And, according to the Centers for Disease Control and Prevention, the risk of COVID-19 spread increases in a restaurant setting, as described below, as individuals remove their face masks while eating and drinking and there is increased interaction with those who do not live in the same household.